you do not expect a Judge to do is make false statements to aid the case

 the staff they put on the rota were trained to do the jobs they were put

-The fact that staff put on the rota could not do the jobs they were
+The fact that staff on the rota could not do the jobs they were on

-on shift to do, which then caused the Claimant to stay over after his
+shift to do, which then caused the Claimant to stay over after his shift

-shift and make a comment in an official report
+and make a comment on an official report that the staff were not

-that the staff on shift were not trained, shows that the Respondent's belief of staff training was
+trained, called into question the Respondent's belief of staff training